PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 ```

 We see that there is only one method of `pendulum!`, and
-there is a new method of `TaylorIntegration.jetcoeffs!`, whose signature appears
+there is a *new* method (three in total) of `TaylorIntegration.jetcoeffs!`,
+whose signature appears
-in this documentation as `Val{Main.ex-taylorize.pendulum!}`; it is
+in this documentation as `Val{Main.ex-taylorize.pendulum!}`.
+It is
-an specialized version for the function `pendulum!` (with some extra information
+a specialized version for the function `pendulum!` (with some extra information
 about the module where the function was created).
 This method
 is selected internally if it exists (default), exploiting dispatch, when
 calling [`taylorinteg`](@ref) or [`lyap_taylorinteg`](@ref); to integrate
-using the hard-coded method of [`TaylorIntegration.jetcoeffs!`](@ref) of the
+using the hard-coded (default) method of [`TaylorIntegration.jetcoeffs!`](@ref) of the
 integration above, the keyword argument `parse_eqs` has to be set to `false`.
+Similarly, one can check that there exists a new method of
+`TaylorIntegration._allocate_jetcoeffs!`

 Now we carry out the integration using the specialized method; note that we
-use the same instruction as above.
+use the same instruction as above; the default value for the keyword argument `parse_eqs`
+is `true`, so we may omit it.

 ```@example taylorize
 t2, x2 = taylorinteg(pendulum!, q0, t0, tf, 25, 1e-20, maxsteps=1500); # warm-up run
 e2 = @elapsed taylorinteg(pendulum!, q0, t0, tf, 25, 1e-20, maxsteps=1500);
-e2
+all2 = @allocated taylorinteg(pendulum!, q0, t0, tf, 25, 1e-20, maxsteps=1500);
+e2, all2
 ```

-We note the difference in the performance:
+We note the difference in the performance and allocations:
 ```@example taylorize
-e1/e2
+e1/e2, all1/all2
 ```

 We can check that both integrations yield the same results.